outsinre/outsinre.github.com/_posts/2018-03-19-vpn-vs-proxy.md

    Proxy, on the other hand, needs enabled on application basis.
 3. Encryption and decryption incur much more overhead than SOCKS proxy, let alone HTTP proxy.
-4. UDP VPN is faster than TCP VPN but unreliable.
+4. UDP VPN (i.e. WireGuard) is faster than TCP VPN (OpenVPN) but less reliable.